CaffeinePrism/caffeineprism.github.com/index.md

 In my free time I like to hop on my bike and explore, occasionally stopping to snap some pics along the way.

 ## projects
-{% for project in site.data.projects reversed limit 6 %}
+{% for project in site.data.projects reversed %}
 <div class="project">
     <ul class="chron">
         <li>